-(a) The Council shall, by ordinance, provide for the personnel policies and procedures, including a merit pay system, for the purpose of regulating and controlling the appointments of officers and employees of the City except for elected officials, the Manager, City Attorney, Magistrate, Police Chief and Fire Chief. (b) The City shall not bargain collectively with any employee, group of employees, employee organizations or a representative of any employee organization with respect to wages, hours or working conditions, or any other conditions of employment.
+(a) The Council shall, by ordinance, provide for the personnel policies and procedures, including a merit pay system, for the purpose of regulating and controlling the appointments of officers and employees of the City except for elected officials, the Manager, City Attorney, Magistrate, Police Chief and Fire Chief.
+The council is not choosing the fire chief, but the fire department does.
+Should the fire chief be taken off this list?
+Can verbiage be added to this that these departments give an update to the council every 3 months?

+(b) The City shall not bargain collectively with any employee, group of employees, employee organizations or a representative of any employee organization with respect to wages, hours or working conditions, or any other conditions of employment.